Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 2 0 2 0

 Disappointed in not receiving one of 5 commissioned local murals (in a pandemic year), I set up a system similar to the Janesville Circuit mural.
-Meaning I had to secure site, set up a go fund me page.
+Meaning I had to secure site, set up funding.
 The overwhelming community support came thru and I secured a three story building canvas!
 Disappointed at first but determined to...

 Keep Looking Up!